-These Black Velvet Cupcakes are a spooky twist on the southern classic; red velvet!
+These Black Velvet Cupcakes are a spooky twist on the southern classic red velvet cake!
 These cupcakes are unbelievably tender, fluffy, and moist; and full of a deep, rich black cocoa flavor and subtle hints of vanilla.
 Topped with a lusciously tangy black cocoa cream cheese frosting, these cupcakes are frightfully delicious!

 Why This Recipe Works

 - Color.
 The black color really comes through thanks to the use of black cocoa powder which gives it a smooth taste and deep color.
 We add some black gel food coloring to intensify the color as well.
 It’s the perfect spooky treat for Halloween!

 - The crumb.
 The cupcakes are so fluffy but incredibly moist thanks to the vegetable oil and buttermilk in the cake batter.
 Because this cupcake recipe is made with vegetable oil the cupcakes will bake up loftier and more moist than one made with butter.
 The crumb is more even throughout and the cake will stay moist and more tender for longer.
 You’ll really see why velvet is used to describe this cake texture!

 - The creamy frosting pairs beautifully with the black velvet cake and is the perfect balance of cream cheese and black cocoa.

 - Cake Flour: Cake flour is much lighter than all-purpose flour, which gives these cupcakes their soft crumb.
 If you do not have cake flour, you can make your own.
 Take 2, scooped and leveled, cups of all purpose (AP) flour and place in bowl.
 Remove 2 tablespoons of AP and add in 2 tablespoons of cornstarch.
 Then sift mixture to help incorporate cornstarch throughout the flour.